Geometric Time-Dependent Density Functional Theory

-In other words, the sought-after $\rho^{\rm S}$ is the unique density that satisfies the standard continuity equation with the geometric current $\bj^{\rm GP}[\Psi_0,\rho](t,\br)$.
-Eq.~\eqref{eq:orbital-free_geometric} is analogous to the van Leeuwen equation~\cite{vanLeeuwen-99} in standard TDDFT.
-Note that the latter is second-order in time whereas~\eqref{eq:orbital-free_geometric} is first-order.
+The sought-after $\rho^{\rm S}$ is thus the unique density satisfying the standard continuity equation with the geometric current.
+For $\rho=\rho^{\rm S}$, we recover the Schr\"odinger wavefunction and current.
+Equation~\eqref{eq:orbital-free_geometric} is our new geometric formulation of orbital-free TDDFT.
+It is analogous to the van Leeuwen equation~\cite{vanLeeuwen-99} in standard TDDFT.